Italy: Risk Assessment

 Country Risk Rating

 Business Climate Rating

-- Reform effort (labour market, banking sector, insolvencies...)
+- Reform effort (labor market, banking sector, insolvencies...)

 - Manufacturing industry still important